Nicha-h/G08-TickTask/README.md

 All of the tasks and category can be deleted, as well as the profile.
 If category is deleted, the tasks inside won't be deleted.

+How to run:
+First you have to run the backend file
+Then you have to run the frontend separately both using

+npm run dev